StoreMyProjects/tourX/README.md

-# tourX is a web app project
+# tourX is a web app based project
-# languages used - Python, Bootstrap-5.1, HTML, CSS
-# framework used - flask
-# database used - sqlite3
+languages used - Python, Bootstrap-5.1, HTML, CSS framework used - flask database used - sqlite3